Skip to main content

 Student Ambassador, The Carolina Latinx Center

-Mia Melendez-Ruiz (she/her/hers/ella) is a returning student ambassador for communications at the Carolina Latinx Center.
+Mia Melendez-Ruiz (she/her/hers/ella) is a returning student ambassador for Enlaces at the Carolina Latinx Center.
 She is a Puertorriqueña originally born in Athens, Georgia but grew up in West Chester, Pennsylvania.
 Currently she’s a sophomore pursuing a major in Management and Society with a minor in Spanish.
 This past summer she served as a Property Operations and Management Intern at Tishman Speyer in Philadelphia and is excited to be back on campus with everyone.

 Marleny Nolasco